![]() |

 - 1 teaspoon flavoring such as bourbon, brandy or vanilla

 Remove the pot from the heat and stir in the butter and flavoring.
-Let the temperature drop for about five minutes, stirring every five minutes until pudding is warm (not hot, not cold).
-Use warm pudding for Banana Cream Pudding Parfaits or Banana Cream Pie.
+Let the temperature drop for about fifteen minutes, stirring every five minutes until pudding is warm (not hot, not cold).
+Use warm pudding for Banana Cream Parfaits or Banana Cream Pie.
 Otherwise, refrigerate until ready to serve.
+Perfectionists, you may want to cover the surface with wax paper, this prevents the pudding from forming a "skin" which can mess with the serving texture.

 STABILIZED WHIPPED CREAM Whisk cream cheese with about 1 tablespoon cream until the cream cheese has been completely mixed in.
 Add remaining cream and whip until soft peaks form.
 Add sugar and whip until firm peaks form.
 Mix in the flavoring.